illmade-knight/go-key-service/README.md

 # **go-key-service**

-The Key Service is a secure, durable, and highly available microservice for storing and retrieving users' public keys.
+The Key Service is a secure, durable, and highly available microservice for storing and retrieving entity public keys.
 It serves as a foundational component in a secure messaging ecosystem, enabling clients to discover keys for end-to-end encryption.

-The service is built with a clean, layered architecture that separates its public API from internal implementation details.
-This decoupled design, consistent with our other microservices, allows for flexible data storage backends and robust testing.
+The service is built on the standardized go-microservice-base library, ensuring consistent lifecycle management, observability, and error handling across our entire microservices.
+It features a clean, layered architecture that separates its public API from internal implementation details, allowing for flexible data storage backends and robust testing.

----

 ## **Directory Structure**

 The repository follows standard Go project layout conventions for clarity and maintainability.

-Plaintext

 .
 ├── cmd/
 │   └── keyservice/
 │       └── main.go              \# Assembles dependencies and runs the service
-├── e2e/
-│   ├── full\_flow\_test.go        \# E2E test with routing-service (from other repo)
-│   └── fullkeystore\_test.go     \# Standalone E2E test for this service
 ├── internal/
-│   ├── api/
+│   ├── api/                     \# Private HTTP handlers and middleware
-│   │   └── handlers.go          \# Private HTTP handlers
+│   │   └── ...
 │   └── storage/
 │       ├── firestore/           \# Concrete Firestore store implementation
 │       └── inmemory/            \# Concrete in-memory store implementation